TELEVISION PRODUCER, BROADCAST JOURNALIST

-From creating and executive producing “America’s Most Wanted” to covering breaking news in Los Angeles and across America, broadcast journalist and executive producer Michael Linder has created breakthrough television, Internet and radio news.
-He is a familiar voice on Los Angeles airways, a BBC Radio contributor, and is currently filing investigative reports and videos for L.A.
-Weekly.
+From creating and executive producing “America’s Most Wanted” to covering breaking news in Los Angeles and across America, broadcast journalist and executive producer Michael Linder has created breakthrough television series, Internet content and investigative news reports.
+He is currently Supervising Producer for The CW network series, “Dream Quest with Evette Rios”.

 He's the epitome of a true roving reporter, capable of covering stories far from home base.
 Textbook radio journalism that could be taught in any classroom.

-—Journalist of the Year Citation
+—Los Angeles Press ClubJournalist of the Year Citation

+With Quincy Jones, Linder co-executive produced “The Jesse Jackson Show,” a weekly syndicated series that took public affairs television out of Washington studios and onto the frontlines of breaking events, including Iraq as coalition forces massed for war in 1990.
 Talks with Saddam Hussein in Baghdad failed to coax Iraq from Kuwait, but Linder won permission from Hussein to enter and document the occupied nation for the first time.
 The mission also won the release of 227 hostages held in Baghdad and Kuwait, including the staff of the U.S. embassy in Kuwait City.

-The site received critical acclaim for its on-scene coverage, photojournalism and interactive humanitarianism.
-Berserkistan was featured by Wired, CNN and “ABC World News Tonight,” a daily must-read at the White House, War Crimes Tribunal, U.N., and by American and NATO troops, NGOs and Bosnian refugees worldwide.
+Linder has an 20-year track record producing online content.
+Berserkistan, one of Linder’s many original web productions, was the first site to cover a war on location — this one in Bosnia.
+The site received critical acclaim for its on-scene coverage and photojournalism by war correspondent Jim Bartlett, and for the site’s interactive humanitarianism.
+Berserkistan was featured by Wired, CNN and “ABC World News Tonight,” a must-read at the White House, the International War Crimes Tribunal, United Nations, and by American and NATO troops, NGOs, and Bosnian refugees worldwide.